hwu39/WebBlog-MongoDB/README.md

 > To use your own MongoDB server, please head to cloud.mongodb.com.
 > To connect to the MongoDB Cloud server, under Overview, choose the cluster you want to use and click Connect.
 Then, select Connect Your Application and Node.js for our server.
 > Copy the Connection String and replace it with "mongodb://localhost:27017/blogDB", and replace <password> and database name with your own.

+# Update (05/14/2019)
+The web application is fully deployed on heroku and allows users to write blogs to be stored in the MongoDB Atlas cloud cluster.
+The url to the web application is https://glacial-mountain-71776.herokuapp.com/